alistair-fang/shiny-assessment/README.md

 > 1. Contain column headers 'dev_year', 'loss_year', 'claims' with data arranged accordingly
 > 2. Contain data of exactly N consecutive loss and development years, where N is a positive integer
 > 3. Development years start from 1
-> 4. For the jth development year, we have claims data for the first N - j + 1 loss years
+> 4. For the j<sup>th</sup> development year, we have claims data for the first N - j + 1 loss years

 *testdata.csv* is included in the repo as an example input file (extracted from orginal specification excel sheet).

 Then, input a tail factor (default 1.1).
 The plot and table will automatically be displayed.
 Below is a screenshot of the output produced with *testdata.csv* and tail factor 1.1.

 ![example_screenshot](https://github.com/alistair-fang/shiny-assessment/assets/163993215/fdbe2a14-e82b-4bda-bbb0-bf3ade3a20bb)